-As of December 31, 2021 and 2020, the Company had insignificant unrecognized tax benefits, all of which would affect the effective tax rate if recognized.
-The Company does not expect any significant increases or decreases to our unrecognized tax benefits in the next twelve months.
-The Company recognizes interest related to uncertain tax benefits as a component of income tax expense.
+As of December 31, 2022 and 2021, the Company had \$6.3 million and \$0.2 million of unrecognized tax benefits, all of which would affect the effective tax rate if recognized.
+The Company expects our unrecognized tax benefits may decrease by \$1.9 million in the next twelve months due to statute expiration.
+The Company recognizes interest related to uncertain tax benefits as a component of income tax expense, including \$1.0 million recognized during the year ended December 31, 2022.